metacpan/metacpan-cpan-extracted/distros/J/JSONAPI-Document/README.md

 View the resource document specification [here](http://jsonapi.org/format/#document-resource-objects).

+Uses [Lingua::EN::Segment](https://metacpan.org/pod/metacpan.org#pod-Lingua::EN::Segment) to set the appropriate type of the document.
+This is a bit expensive, but it ensures that your schema results source name gets hyphenated appropriately when converted into its plural form.
+The resulting type is cached eternally into memory (sorry) to minimize the need to re-compute the document type.

 The following options can be given:

 - `with_relationships` _Bool_

     If true, will introspect the rows relationships and include each of them in the relationships key of the document.

+- `with_attributes` _Bool_

+    If `with_relationships` is true, for each resulting row of a relationship, the attributes of that relation will be included.

+    By default, each relationship will contain a [links object](http://jsonapi.org/format/#document-links).
+    If this option is true, links object will be replaced with attributes.

 - `includes` _ArrayRef_